 St. Andrews, Charlotte County

 The Navy Island Nature Preserve and Conservation Easement are located in the northwest region of Navy Island, in Passamaquoddy Bay.
 The island is located less than 1.5 km off the south-west shore of St. Andrews, New Brunswick.
-This preserve can easily be viewed from the mainland, specifically from town of St. Andrews.
+This preserve can easily be viewed from the mainland, specifically from the town of St. Andrews.
 The island itself serves as a scenic backdrop to the town and is admired by residents for its unspoiled beauty.
-The nature preserve covers 19.7 hectares (48.7 acres) and borders the Leigh Williamson 13.1 acre (5.3 ha) Conservation Easement which is located on the north-west tip of the island.
+The nature preserve covers 19.7 hectares (48.7 acres) and borders the Leigh Williamson Conservation Easement, consisting of 5.3 hectares (13.1 acres), which is located on the north-west tip of the island.

 Navy Island is one of the most ecologically significant areas in the Maritimes.
 The significance is related to the great rise and fall of the Fundy tides.
 Rapid changes in water level pushes nutrients to the surface supporting many species of birds and creating a key habitat for many coastal and migrating bird species throughout the year.

 The island is accessible only by boat or kayak from the St. Andrews wharf.
 There are marked hiking trails on this preserve; however, these trails are not fully developed.
 Improvements are planned for the future.

 View or navigate to the preserve via Google Maps.

 *The property is undeveloped and there are a variety of hazards and risks associated with accessing this preserve.
 While this nature preserve is open for public access, visitors must assume responsibility for their own actions and safety and are to use the land at their own risk.*